SurrajKumar2000/Fake-Profile-Detection/README.md

 We have trained them in SVM, RandomForest and a 3-layered ANN which gave an accurary of 93%-98% on the test set.

-CONCLUSION:

-        Among all other classifier methods the RandomForest classifier method gives greater accuracy.

 REQUIREMENTS: